whalehub/awesome-stars/README.md

 - [MacPass/MacPass](https://github.com/MacPass/MacPass) - A native OS X KeePass client
 - [inverse-inc/sogo](https://github.com/inverse-inc/sogo) - SOGo is a very fast and scalable modern collaboration suite (groupware).
 It offers calendaring, address book management, and a full-featured Webmail client along with resource sharing and permission handling.
 It also makes use of documented standards (IMAP, CalDAV, CardDAV, etc.) and thereby provides native connectivity (without plugins) to many clients such as Microsoft Outlook, Apple iCal, the iPhone, Mozilla Lightning, and a plethora of mobile devices.
 - [JoeKun/FileMD5Hash](https://github.com/JoeKun/FileMD5Hash) - Library for computing MD5 hashes of files with small memory usage on iOS and OS X
-- [syncthing/syncthing-macos](https://github.com/syncthing/syncthing-macos) - Frugal and native macOS Syncthing application bundle
+- [syncthing/syncthing-macos](https://github.com/syncthing/syncthing-macos) - Official frugal and native macOS Syncthing application bundle
 - [haiwen/seafile-iOS](https://github.com/haiwen/seafile-iOS) - iOS client for seafile

 ## Objective-C++

 - [KhronosGroup/MoltenVK](https://github.com/KhronosGroup/MoltenVK) - MoltenVK is a Vulkan Portability implementation.
-It layers a subset of the high-performance, industry-standard Vulkan graphics and compute API over Apple's Metal graphics framework, enabling Vulkan applications to run on iOS and macOS.
+It layers a subset of the high-performance, industry-standard Vulkan graphics and compute API over Apple's Metal graphics framework, enabling Vulkan applications to run on macOS, iOS and tvOS.

 ## OpenSCAD